DonNinja/YouTube-Chapter-Pauser/README.md

 ## Features

-- Choose chapter to have the video be paused
+- Button to set the video to be paused when current chapter ends
-- Set specific time to automatically pause the video

 ## Install